django-cms/django-classy-tags/docs/reference.rst

     .. attribute:: name

         The name of this tag (for use in templates).
+This attribute is optional and if not provided, the un-camelcase class name will be used instead.
+        So MyTag becomes my_tag.

     .. attribute:: options